isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The GSL is header only, and can be found at [GSL: Guideline support library](https://github.com/Microsoft/GSL).
 The support library facilities are designed to be extremely lightweight (zero-overhead) so that they impose no overhead compared to using conventional alternatives.
-Where desirable, they can be "instrumented" with additional functionality (e.g., checks) for tasks such as debugging.
+Where desirable, they can be “instrumented” with additional functionality (e.g., checks) for tasks such as debugging.

 These Guidelines assume a `variant` type, but this is not currently in GSL.
 Eventually, use [the one voted into C++17](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0088r3.html).